-President and CEO, Asian & Pacific Islander American Health Forum
+Executive Counselor to the Board, Asian & Pacific Islander American Health Forum

-A native of Cleveland, she earned a master’s degree in health policy and management from the Harvard T.H.
+She earned a master’s degree in health policy and management from the Harvard T.H.
 Chan School of Public Health and a bachelor’s degree in economics from Stanford University.